obsidian-moon/engine/README.md

 } catch (Exception $e) {
     echo 'There was an error initializing the system: '.$e->getMessage();
 }
-// The Core will echo out the output buffer after the class finishes
 ```

 ### Overview of the Base Methods